Nuclear espionage: Pakistan

 From 1991—93, during the Prime minister Benazir Bhutto's government, an operative directorate of the ISI's Joint Intelligence Miscellaneous (JIM), conducted highly successful operations in Soviet Union.
 This directorate successfully procured nuclear material while many operative were posted as the Defence attaché in the Embassy of Pakistan in Moscow; and concurrently obtaining other materials from Romania, Albania, Poland and the former Czechoslovakia.

 In January 2004, Dr. Abdul Qadeer Khan confessed to selling restricted technology to Libya, Iran, and North Korea.
 According to his testimony and reports from intelligence agencies, he sold designs for gas centrifuges (used for uranium enrichment), and sold centrifuges themselves to these three countries.
 Khan had previously been indicated as having taken gas centrifuge designs from a uranium enrichment company in the Netherlands (URENCO) which he used to jump-start Pakistan's own nuclear weapons program.
 On February 5, 2004, the president of Pakistan, General Pervez Musharraf, announced that he had pardoned Khan.
 Pakistan's government claims they had no part in the espionage, but refuses to turn Khan over for questioning by the International Atomic Energy Agency.

+Iran

+When looking at future nuclear espionage all fingers are pointed at Iran.
+Their aspirations for obtaining nuclear weapons dates back to the 1970s.
+Those aspirations only grew stronger in the 1980s when the Iran-Iraq war broke out.
+This led nuclear research to become a major priority not only at the governmental level, but also at the private level.
+Iran has stated that their reason for nuclear research is for solely nonmilitary purposes such as for agricultural, medical, and industrial advancements.

+The world powers do not like the addition of more countries with the opportunity to create nuclear weapons.
+Due to this the world powers made deals with Iran which led to the halt of nuclear research in the 2010s.
+This did not last long before IAEA started to get test readings that showed Iran had enriched uranium over eighty percent.
+This is higher enrichment than the little boy bomb that was used at Hiroshima which was right at eighty percent.
+That let the world know that Iran had the capability to enrich to a level great enough to produce a working nuclear weapon.
+The other thing they would need is a working bomb designed which is easier to steal than to discover.
+This has been shown by the Soviet Union, China, and Pakistan.